 Under a heavy cloak of grief and exhaustion, she spoke a word and curled up next to the other cat sleeping by the fire.

-A tale of the perils of innocence, an immortal hunter’s curse and the long shadows of wizards.
+A tale of the perils of innocence, an immortal hunter’s curse and the long, dark shadows of wizards.